-Employment opportunities and training are emphasized for our graduates and geosciences professionals.
+We offer a variety of academic programs for college students and professionals seeking education in earth sciences, environmental science, resource exploration and recovery.
+Through its national and international collaborators, the department highly encourages off-campus joint internships and training opportunities for students in diverse, fundamental and applied research fields.
 Our efforts and the determination of students have led to the placement of alumni in prestigious national and international institutions.
-We are proud of our alumni who are working in wide range of geosciences professions.
+We encourage the enrollment of highly qualified and motivated students and are proud of our alumni who are working in a wide range of geosciences professions.